TIGRLab/documentation/docs/introduction/Remote-Access.md

 Once you're logged in you can open a terminal on the scc by clicking on the 'Tools' menu, and then 'Terminal' -> 'New Terminal'.

 NOTE: You can follow the same symlinking procedure as in the Jupyterhub access section through the "terminal" tab on rstudio to copy your files over to the current directory so you can work on them

+#### The QC Dashboard

+**Required Accounts:** A github account

+If you just need to do scan QC, once you've opened a chrome browser on the network by following the 'remote.camh.ca' instructions you can open the lab's QC dashboard by going to http://srv-dashboard.camhres.ca/

 <!-- sign-off-sheet:start -->
 <!-- sign-off-cadence:1 year -->